databonsai/databonsai/README.md

 ### Dataframes & Lists (Save tokens with batching!)

-If you have a pandas dataframe or list, you can use batch methods to save tokens.
+If you have a pandas dataframe or list, use `apply_to_column_batch` for some handy features:

+-   batching saves tokens by not resending the schema each time
+-   progress bar
+-   returns the last successful index so you can resume from there, in case of any error (llm_provider already implements exponential backoff, but just in case)
+-   modifies your output list in place, so you don't lose any progress

 Use the method as such: